c0desk1/bimaakbar-web/src/content/blog/01-astro-sphere-file-structure/index.md

 ---
 title: "Astro Sphere: File Structure"
-summary: "You'll find these directories and files in the project.
-What do they do?"
+summary: You'll find these directories and files in the project.
+What do they do?
-date: "Mar 17 2024"
+date: 2025-07-21
-image: "/open-graph.jpg"
+image: /open-graph.jpg
-draft: false
+category: Coding
 tags:
   - Tutorial
   - Astro
-- Astro Sphere
+draft: false
 ---
 A one line summary of what each file and directory is for:

 ```js
 /
 ├── public/ // Files publicly available to the browser